Postdocs

 Email: zac.walker [at] unimelb.edu.au

 Zac is the lab manager for the Mayfield Ecology Lab.
-Zac is a plant ecologist interested in community ecology and invasive species.
-Zac has previously worked as a research scientist for the Research Centre for Applied Alpine Ecology.
-Zac is interested in vegetation dynamics in rare plant communities, the trends and impacts of invasive species, and the effects of climate change on vegetation and ecosystem processes in the Australian alps.
-Zac is interested in how ecological science can help inform land management and improve conservation outcomes.
+Zac is a plant ecologist interested in community ecology, species interactions and and invasive species.
+Zac has extensive experience conducting field studies and experiments to understand long-term vegetation dynamics in the Australian Alps and is interested in how ecological science can inform land management to improve conservation outcomes.

 Lab Affiliates